Lou Reed Is Dead

 The record Lou Reed was working on, the prophetically titled "Angels Fly Far From Heaven Here," is said to be a thematic work about love lost and regret.
 Sources close to the recording process have said it to be a return to his "Berlin" style of storytelling.
 Almost all of Reed's vocals and guitar parts were completed before his death.
 Laurie Anderson and Reed's friend Phillip Glass issued a statement today commiting to finishing the record which will be released posthumously by Warner Brothers on August 14th.

 Mr. Reed is survived by his wife Laurie Anderson.
 A private funeral ceremony is scheduled for tomorrow, at an undisclosed NYC synagogue.

-Comments: If you ignore the misspellings and questionable "facts," it's a passable imitation of a wire story passable enough to fool several radio stations who reported it as hard news on Monday, May 7, 2001.
+Analysis: If you ignore the misspellings, bad grammar, and questionable "facts," this is a passable imitation of a real wire story - passable enough to fool several radio stations who reported it as hard news on Monday, May 7, 2001.

 It all started with a fake e-mail written like an actual bulletin from a reputable news outlet.
 It claimed the 58-year-old Reed had died from a drug overdose in New York.
 The official-looking report, which caught the music world off guard, included quotes attributed to David Bowie and former Secretary of State Madeleine Albright.

 Reed's publicist released a statement on Tuesday, May 8 saying the New York singer/songwriter is "alive and well."
 As of this writing he is in Amsterdam working on his latest project, "POEtry," with collaborator Robert Wilson.